Sustainable Travel: How to Minimize Your Carbon Footprint

 How to Reduce Your Carbon Footprint While You Travel

 Sustainable travel is a guideline for promoting and practicing tourism in a way that supports local businesses, economies, cultures, and the environment.
-A 2018 study found that tourism is responsible for 8% of the world’s carbon emissions.
-Half of this number comes from air travel alone.
-By prioritizing sustainable travel, we can minimize the impact of our travels and even make travel beneficial for the climate, for the environment and for local economies and communities.
+A 2023 study found that tourism is responsible for 8% of the world’s carbon emissions.
+By choosing eco-friendly options, we can reduce our climate impact — and even benefit the climate and communities we visit.

 Here Are 9 Ways You Can Reduce Your Carbon Footprint Through Sustainable Travel